 The text bounces along and is great to read out loud but it’s also an easily readable text for a child starting to read a first chapter book.
 Clara Vulliamy’s fabulous illustrations are mainly black, white and grey with reds and pinks.
 I love the mix of animal and human characters although my daughter thinks that Dixie must be a very big dog as he is as tall as the father from The Friendly Family!
 Taking the theme of a car race gives this book universal appeal and we love the extras at the beginning and end of the story.
 Dixie starts the book by giving a short interview and the other main characters are also introduced.
 There are maps showing the race route, quizzes, activities, photo albums and a preview of the next book – Dixie O’Day and the Great Diamond Robbery

-We really enjoy reading this story.
+We really enjoy reading Dixie O’Day In the Fast Lane.
 It’s a great book to bridge the gap between picture books and first chapter books.
 You can read more about Dixie on his website.

 Quote from Jessica (age 5): ‘Dixie is a very big dog but his feet need to touch the pedals in the car.’